rak-n-rok/Krake/README.md

 ## Project Background

-The Rak'n'Rok project have orginially been developped at Cloud&Heat.
-The development of Krake was open-sourced in September 2019.
+The Rak'n'Rok project has initially been developped at Cloud&Heat.
+The development of Krake was transformed to an open source project in September 2019.